There is a lot of misinformation about low-carb diets.

 For these reasons, low-carb diets lead to a substantial and almost immediate reduction in water weight.

-One 6-week long study on low-carb diets showed that the participants lost 7.5 pounds (3.4 kg) of fat, but gained 2.4 pounds (1.1 kg) of muscle (7).
+For example, one 6-week study on low-carb diets showed that participants lost 7.5 pounds (3.4 kg) of fat but gained 2.4 pounds (1.1 kg) of muscle (

 Low-carb diets tend to be high in cholesterol and fat, including saturated fat.

-Bottom Line: There is no evidence that dietary cholesterol and saturated fat cause harm, and studies on low-carb diets show that they improve several key risk factors for heart disease.
+SUMMARY There is no evidence that dietary cholesterol and saturated fat cause harm, and studies on low-carb diets show that they improve several key risk factors for heart disease.

 The main weight loss advantage of low-carb diets is that weight loss occurs automatically.

-A low-carb diet is NOT no-carb.
+A low-carb diet is not no-carb.

 There is a lot of confusion about ketosis.

-When we eat very little carbs (such as less than 50 grams per day), insulin levels go down and a lot of fat is released from the fat cells.When the liver gets flooded with fatty acids, it starts turning them into substances called ketone bodies, or ketones.
+When you eat very few carbs — such as fewer than 50 grams per day — your insulin levels go down and a lot of fat is released from your fat cells.

-The latter is a dangerous metabolic state that mainly happens in uncontrolled type 1 diabetes.
-It involves the bloodstream being flooded with massive amounts of ketones, enough to make the blood acidic.
+The latter is a dangerous metabolic state that mainly happens in unmanaged type 1 diabetes.
+It involves your bloodstream getting flooded with massive amounts of ketones, enough to turn your blood acidic.